 Almond flour doesn’t work well in this recipe because it is too fine and usually made from blanched almonds.
 You want these Cinnamon Star cookies to have a coarse texture and darker color, which they get from the skin of the nuts.

 I like to use a mixture of ground almonds and ground hazelnuts.
 You can buy ground almonds or almond meal in the baking aisle of many grocery stores or natural food stores, but you can also make it at home in a mixer or food processor.

-Depending on the size of the eggs and the kind of nuts you use, the dough might very sticky.
+The dough might be very sticky depending on the size of the eggs and the kind of nuts you use.
 Freshly ground almonds or hazelnuts are moister than the packaged type, and the humidity in your home is also an influential factor.

 The dough should be a bit sticky but workable.
-Here are a few tips for rolling out Zimtsterne, I’ve learned over the years:
+Check out the tips section of the post where I share a few tips for rolling out Zimtsterne which I’ve learned over the years.

 These cookies will not change color while baking.
 The meringue top should stay snow white, but it will harden during baking, similar to meringue cookies.
 The cookies should still be soft and look slightly wet on the bottom.
 It’s important not to overcook them!
 They will firm up while cooling down and then get chewier after a few days.

-These cookies keep for about 3 weeks, stored in metal tins.
-They get chewier as time passes and are a perfect Christmas cookie to make ahead!
+You might wonder how long cinnamon star cookies are good.
+These cookies keep for about 3-4 weeks, stored in metal tins, this is the preferred storage way in Germany, or in an airtight container.
+You don’t need to store these cookies in the refrigerator!
+They get chewier as time passes and are a perfect Christmas cookie to make ahead.